-Students should arrive in their form rooms for Am registration by 8.45am, there is a warning bell at 8.40am.
-They should then be in lesson one by 8.50am.
-If they are later than this they will receive a late mark.
-Anyone who arrives in school after 8.50am must go straight to period one and their name will be passed to the Pastoral Co-ordinator.
+Students should arrive in their form rooms for A.M. registration by 8.40am, there is a warning bell at 8.38am.
+They should then be in Lesson 1 by 8.50am.
+If they are later than this, they will receive a late mark.
+Anyone who arrives in school after 8.50am must go straight to Period 1 and their name will be passed to the Pastoral Co-ordinator.

 Students will receive appropriate Sanctions for continual lateness and parents may be invited to attend a meeting at the school to discuss how we can support your child's punctuality.

 If a student arrives after 9.30am without a valid reason this will be recorded as an unauthorised absence.
-If your child has 6 of these unauthorised absences in a 6 week period this will be referred to the local authority and a Fixed Penalty Notice may be issued if there is no improvement.
+If your child has six of these unauthorised absences in a six-week period, this will be referred to the local authority and a Fixed Penalty Notice may be issued if there is no improvement.